Unified Data Management in Laravel with Laravel-Data

 Advanced Features: Nesting and Route Actions

-Real-world data is rarely flat.
-Project has many Guests, you can define a ProjectData class that contains a collection of GuestData objects.
-The
+Real-world data is rarely flat. supports nested data objects seamlessly.
+If a Project has many Guests, you can define a ProjectData class that contains a collection of GuestData objects.
+The transformer will respect this hierarchy, generating nested interfaces.

 Tips & Gotchas